-Electronic health records could improve care for type 2 diabeticsJanuary 25th, 2012 By Christen Brownlee in Health /
+Electronic health records could improve care for type 2 diabeticsJanuary 25, 2012 By Christen Brownlee in Medicine & Health / Health

 Use of electronic health records shows promise for improving care and outcomes in patients with type 2 diabetes, but still has considerable room for improvement, according to a new study in the journal Health Services Research.

 With the U.S Department of Health and Human Services currently offering incentives for medical practices to move their records to electronic systemsand Medicare payment penalties to those who dont convert by 2015doctors and hospitals are increasingly incorporating these tools into their practices.
 However, the notion that electronic health records can improve care measurably has been under significant debate, said study co-leader Jeph Herrin, Ph.D., of Yale University.